One of the questions most frequently asked in dental offices is “do I really need these dental x-rays.”

 panoramic x-ray is used to evaluate wisdom teeth, missing or impacted teeth, orthodontic

-• CBCT – This stands for Cone-Beam Computed Tomography.
+crowding or spacing, and cysts or cancer in the jawbone. - CBCT – This stands for Cone-Beam Computed Tomography.
 CBCT is the newest type of x-ray

 used in dentistry and is more like a medical CT.
 CBCT provides a three-dimensional view of the